 - If you are claiming childcare expenses, the amount you paid and childcare agency's ID, or the name and Social Security number of the childcare provider

-- A sample check or a bank statement with the routing and account number, if you have a savings account for direct deposit
+- A sample check or a bank statement with the routing and account number, if you have a savings or checking account for direct deposit

 - Any other tax-related information you received

-- If you purchase health insurance through the marketplace and were eligible for the premium tax credit, please bring form 1095-A
+- If you purchased health insurance through the marketplace and were eligible for the premium tax credit, please bring form 1095-A

 - If you are a victim of identity theft, bring your IP-PIN (Individual Protection/Personal Identification Number) assigned by the IRS.